5 TIPS FOR THE INTROVERT MOTHER WHO CRAVES QUIET AMIDST CHAOS

 When my small house is full of children it’s very difficult to find a space for me.
 In the past I’ve resorted to locking myself in the bathroom or sitting in the car on my driveway!

-However, I soon realised that I am the adult, the glue that holds my home and my family together, so why on Earth do I deserve to shut myself away in such ridiculous and uncomfortable places?
+However, I soon realised that I’m the adult, the glue that holds my home and my family together, so why do I deserve to shut myself away in such ridiculous and uncomfortable places?!

-I don’t spend a long time in there, unless the kids are still happy and occupied, but just enough for silence and calm to gather myself again.
-The children know that my room is out of bounds when they have friends over so my space doesn’t get invaded like the rest of the house.
+I don’t spend a long time in there, unless the kids are still happy and occupied (I always keep a watchful ear and eye out for them of course), but it’s long enough silence and calm to gather myself again.
+The children know that my room is out of bounds when they have friends over so my space doesn’t get invaded with games of hide and seek like the rest of the house.

 BALANCING THE NEEDS OF MY KIDS VS MY NEEDS AS AN INTROVERT

-Being a Mum is a constant juggle.
-On top of that, being an introvert and a Mum is a delicate balancing act and one that’s very easily tipped off balance.
+Motherhood is a constant juggle.
+On top of that, being an introvert mother is a delicate balancing act and one that’s very easily tipped off balance.

-Don’t be hard on yourself, recognise when you need time and space and allow yourself to get it.
-You’ll be a better Mum for it and you’ll be teaching your children how to care for themselves alongside caring for others.
+Don’t be hard on yourself, recognise when you need time and space and allow yourself to find it.
+You’ll be a better, more present and more calm parent for it and, in many cases, you’ll be teaching your children how to care for themselves alongside caring for others.